 CorelDRAW lets you erase unwanted portions of bitmaps and vector objects.
 The Eraser tool works just like a pencil eraser, removing any part of the image over which you click and drag.
+If you want to erase only portions of a specific object, you have to select it.
+When no object is selected, the Eraser tool removes any part of the drawing over which you drag.
+For information about selecting objects, see "Select objects" on page 252.
 Erasing automatically closes any affected paths and converts the object to curves.
 If you erase connecting lines, CorelDRAW creates subpaths rather than individual objects.
+You cannot erase objects with contours, blends, drop shadows, block shadows, and extrusions.